yanike/moderndaypost.com/public/wp-content/themes/enternews/readme.txt

 EnterNews is distributed under the terms of the GNU GPL v2 or later.

 == Description ==
 EnterNews is the best responsive News and Magazine WordPress Theme.
-The theme includes two color modes: default and dark, allowing you to present articles and blog posts in a trendy manner.To make a fantastic news website, you can design it however you like and preview the changes using live customizer options and custom widgets.It works with Gutenberg WordPress blocks and RTL, as well as the WooCommerce plugin, which helps you to combine an online store with our newspaper style.
-It has a lot of helpful features, including the ability to build a fantastic-looking newsportal.
+To make a fantastic news website, the theme has a number of free starter sites with a single click import.
+The theme is completely widgetized, empowering users to control site content with 8+ custom widgets and widget areas.
+Also it includes default and dark color mode, allowing you to present articles and blog posts in a trendy manner.
+In addition, it comes with a variety of useful customizer options for creating a stunning newsportal.
+You can design it however you like and preview the changes using live customizer.
+It works with Gutenberg WordPress blocks and RTL, as well as the WooCommerce plugin, which helps you to combine an online store with our newspaper style.
 The theme is perfect for a news, newspaper, magazine, publishing, or review platform, and it's also useful for blogging.
-It's well-designed to get the website to the top of search engines, and users can get excellent assistance from the team if they run into any issues when using the theme.This theme also includes a variety of demonstrations, so pick one that you like and start building your website.
+It's well-designed to get the website to the top of search engines, and users can get excellent assistance from the team if they run into any issues when using the theme.
 See our demos: https://afthemes.com/enternews-the-best-responsive-news-and-magazine-wordpress-theme/

 == Installation ==